meisterlampe99/cmd_scripts_vivado/README.md

 - [x] Combine IOSTANDARD and LOCATION parameters into single lines in .xdc
 - [x] Add synchronizer for reset input.
 - [x] Emphasize the strict naming convention for simulation \<module\>\_tb for runSim script.
-- [ ] Add only one .xdc file to each run, named \<module\>.xdc
 - [x] Add warning to readme, that all .sv files in the launch location must be free of syntax errors.
 - [x] Pass name of DUT down to runSim.bat (for adding signals to waveform viewer)
-- [ ] Convert mode individual readme files to markdown files.
+- [x] <s>Convert mode individual readme files to markdown files</s>.
+Removed outdated <br> mode individual readme files.
+- [ ] Add only one .xdc file to each run, named \<module\>.xdc

 ### Ideas for even further into the future
 - [ ] Add a flag to connect a System ILA debug core to all nets marked as debug.
 During configuration, supply the now generated .ltx file to the hardware manager before downloading the bitstream.
-- [ ] Launch scripts from an install directory instead of having to copy them to the directory of the HDL project.
 - [ ] Launch the script from the created output subfolder instead of the launch folder, to ensure that Vivado logs are dumped there instead.
 Then remove the potentially dangerous delete commands from the batch files.
 - [ ] Add a similar example for a ZYBO board and the ZUBoard 1CG (Zynq US+)
+- [ ] Launch scripts from an install directory instead of having to copy them to the directory of the HDL project.
 - [ ] Make shell scripts for UNIX?